Thires/InventoryView/README.md

 # InventoryView
 Added family vault<br>
-Made it so you don't need vault book, will use vault standard Can still use vault book
+Made it so you don't need vault book, will use vault standard<br>
+Can still use vault book<br>
-Will return books/register back to containers they are taken from Made search not case sensitive
+Will return books/register back to containers they are taken from<br>
+Made search not case sensitive<br>
-Removed a/an/some/several
+Removed a/an/some/several<br>
-Made a second window where all searches will show up Added search count
+Made a second window where all searches will show up<br>
+Added search count<br>
-Added right click options for second window
+Added right click options for second window<br>
-Made reset clear all
+Made reset clear all<br>